 It’s hard to take any women-centric marketing seriously when it only occurs during Women’s History Month.
 The brands that really support women do so year-round, from the inside out.
 And the same should go for anyone looking to support women’s causes or change how women are represented in advertising.
 This month sparks conversations about the women’s movement, but those conversations shouldn’t stop on March 31st.
 We encourage women working on advertising campaigns to fight for better representation of women and for brands to value their female team members as resources for getting the conversation right.

 As advertisers, we have a responsibility to be part of the change in how women are represented in ads.
 We believe change will happen when more women advertisers are given opportunities to speak out against negative representation.
 At MBB, we’re fortunate to work in a supportive atmosphere that has a lot of female representation, but we recognize that our environment is not representative of the industry as a whole.
 As an industry, we’re still in need of more female leadership, especially in creative fields.
-For more on that topic, check out our recap of the 2017 3% Conference.

 Subscribe to our newsletter